maximerochkk/simple-tcp-connection/README.md

 Simple connection between two programs using sockets.</br></br>
 Start server first, then define the message u want to send, start client.</br></br>
-The port u decide to use must be free.
+Define the port u want to use in sockets.h, it must be free.